-- 1. Students should be at the bus stop five (5) minutes before the bus arrives, waiting in a safe place, clear of traffic, and a safe distance from the road.
+- Students should be at the bus stop five (5) minutes before the bus arrives, waiting in a safe place, clear of traffic, and a safe distance from the road.
 If a student misses the bus in the AM, a parent/guardian is responsible for finding alternative transportation.
-If a student misses the bus after school, the parent or emergency contact is called to arrange for transportation. - 2.
-Quickly go to your assigned seat and remain properly seated: back against the back of seat, bottom against bottom of seat, hands to yourself, with feet, legs and belongings out of the aisle. - 3.
-Students should be courteous and obey all the driver's instructions. - 4.
-Items students should not bring or use on the bus include, but are not limited to, tobacco, alcohol, illegal drugs, animals, glass objects, balloons, matches, nuisance items, hazardous materials, weapons, items too large to hold, or any objects that might distract the driver. - 5.
-Georgia Law 20-2-751.5 states that students shall be prohibited from using any electronic devices during the operation of a school bus, including, but not limited to cell phones, pagers, audible radios, tape or compact disc players without headphones, or any other electronic device in a manner that might interfere with the school bus communications equipment or the school bus driver's operation of the school bus; and students shall be prohibited from using mirrors, lasers, flash cameras or any other lights or reflective device in a manner that might interfere with the school bus driver's operation of the school bus. - 6.
-Students should not eat, drink, or chew gum on the bus. - 7.
-Students will not extend body parts or any object out of the bus window. - 8.
-Students shall be totally silent at Railroad Crossings until the bus is completely across the tracks. - 9.
-No object is to be thrown into, out of, or inside the bus. - 10.
-Fighting or physical play is prohibited-classroom conduct is expected at all times. - 11.
-Do not damage or litter the bus.
+If a student misses the bus after school, the parent or emergency contact is called to arrange for transportation. - Students should scan school ID card when entering and exiting the bus.
+While it is not a requirement to ride to and from school on a Chattooga County School system bus, it is required that every student who does ride has in their possession a school provided ID card.
+Failure to present an ID card while boarding the bus will result in denial of bus services. - Quickly go to your assigned seat and remain properly seated: back against the back of seat, bottom against bottom of seat, hands to yourself, with feet, legs and belongings out of the aisle. - Students should be courteous and obey all the driver's instructions. - Items students should not bring or use on the bus include, but are not limited to, tobacco, alcohol, illegal drugs, animals, glass objects, balloons, matches, nuisance items, hazardous materials, weapons, items too large to hold, or any objects that might distract the driver. - Georgia Law 20-2-751.5 states that students shall be prohibited from using any electronic devices during the operation of a school bus, including, but not limited to cell phones, pagers, audible radios, tape or compact disc players without headphones, or any other electronic device in a manner that might interfere with the school bus communications equipment or the school bus driver's operation of the school bus; and students shall be prohibited from using mirrors, lasers, flash cameras or any other lights or reflective device in a manner that might interfere with the school bus driver's operation of the school bus. - Students should not eat, drink, or chew gum on the bus. - Students will not extend body parts or any object out of the bus window.

+- Students shall be totally silent at Railroad Crossings until the bus is completely across the tracks. - No object is to be thrown into, out of, or inside the bus. - Fighting or physical play is prohibited-classroom conduct is expected at all times. - Do not damage or litter the bus.
 The student or his/her parents must pay for any deliberate damage to the bus.
-Failure to do this may result in suspension from riding the bus until restitution is made. - 12.
-The emergency exits are to be used only at the direction of the bus driver, including roof hatch/vents.
-Nothing should ever be placed in the aisle to prevent easy exiting. - 13.
-Students must provide a bus pass to the bus driver giving them permission to ride a different bus or to get off the bus at a different bus stop.
-This bus pass must be stamped with a school administrator's signature. - 14.
-If a student drops something under or near the bus, ask the driver what he/she wants you to do.
+Failure to do this may result in suspension from riding the bus until restitution is made. - The emergency exits are to be used only at the direction of the bus driver, including roof hatch/vents.
+Nothing should ever be placed in the aisle to prevent easy exiting. - Students must provide a bus pass to the bus driver giving them permission to ride a different bus or to get off the bus at a different bus stop.
+This bus pass must be stamped with a school administrator's signature. - If a student drops something under or near the bus, ask the driver what he/she wants you to do.
 If the student has already crossed the street, he/she should wave their arms to get the driver's attention.
 A student should NEVER go back into the road without the driver giving them verbal permission to retrieve the item.
 No item is worth this risk!